-After you complete the Main Quest, I personally recommend Cadwell’s Almanac.
+After you complete the Main Quest, you will be invited to start Cadwell’s Almanac.
 This is a comprehensive series of “story quests” that amount to a “grand tour” of Tamriel.
 There is a story quest line to be completed in each of the 15 primary lands of the base game.
-It takes weeks to finish, but the stories are compelling and it presents an unparalleled opportunity to become acquainted with the whole world of ESO.
+It takes weeks, but the stories are compelling and it presents an unparalleled opportunity to become acquainted with the whole world of ESO.

 About transportation: as you explore each zone, be sure to take the time to “discover” all the “wayshrines,” which are nodes allowing you to fast travel.
-Tamriel is huge; 20 to 30 times the size of Skyrim.
+Tamriel is huge; 20 to 30 times larger than Skyrim.
 Foot travel is not always practical due to the distances involved.

 Initially, if you need to travel to another Alliance, it may not be accessible by foot and you will need to go by boat or carriage.
 Consult this page for transportation routes.
 Once you reach the new Alliance, and visit wayshrines there, you will be able to fast travel to them when you want to return.